Uruguay not among world's elite, says coach

 He goes to his third World Cup as the longest-standing coach of the 32 finalists.
 He also coached the team at 1990 World Cup in Italy.

-Tabarez said he was working to build a solid defence from which to launch Suarez and highly-rated striker partner Edinson Cavani to give their World Cup rivals a headache.
+Tabarez said he was working to build a solid defense from which to launch Suarez and highly-rated striker partner Edinson Cavani to give their World Cup rivals a headache.

-“(We have) to make it possible for those players to be as big a headache as possible for rival defences,” Tabarez said.
+"(We have) to make it possible for those players to be as big a headache as possible for rival defenses," Tabarez said.

 Uruguay, champions in 1930 and 1950, face England, Italy and Costa Rica in Group D at the June 12 to July 13 World Cup finals in Brazil.